Napoleonic looting of art: Egypt and Syria

-Northern Europe
+Central Europe

 Following the Treaty of Lunéville between France and the Holy Roman Empire in 1801, manuscripts, codices, and paintings began to flow from northern and central Europe into Paris.
 In Bavaria, the works were selected by a Parisian professor, Neveu.
 Neveu delivered a list of the confiscated artworks to the Bavarian government, which later allowed them to make requisition requests.
-However, the Holy Roman Empire imperial collections remained mostly untouched.
+However, the Holy Roman Empire's imperial collections remained mostly untouched.

-With the Peace of Pressburg in December 1805 and the Battle of Jena–Auerstedt shortly after, Denon and his aides Daru and Stendhal began to systematically appropriate art from regions of the Holy Roman Empire, Westphalia, and Prussia.
+With the Peace of Pressburg in December 1805 and the Battle of Jena–Auerstedt shortly after, Denon and his aides Count Daru and Stendhal began to systematically appropriate art from regions of the Holy Roman Empire, Westphalia, and Prussia.
 With Berlin, Charlottenburg, and Sanssouci combed through, Denon went on to relieve the gallery of Cassel of 48 paintings.
-En route, the paintings were directed to Mainz, where the Empress Josephine saw them and convinced Napoleon to have them sent to Malmaison as a gift to her.
+En route, the paintings were directed to Mainz, where the Empress Joséphine saw them and convinced Napoleon to have them sent to Malmaison as a gift to her.
 In the end, Denon selected over 299 paintings to take from the Cassel collection.
 Additionally, nearly 78 paintings were taken from the Duke of Brunswick, and Stendhall collected over 500 illuminated manuscripts and the famous art collection of the deceased Cardinal Mazarin.

 In all, over a thousand paintings were taken from German and Austrian cities, including Berlin, Vienna, Nuremberg, and Potsdam—400 art objects came from Vienna alone.
 As in Italy, many works were melted down for easy transport and sale, and two large auctions were held in 1804 and 1811 to fund further French military expeditions.